10 KPIs for Email Marketing You Should Be Tracking

 On average, the CTR for email campaigns is around 3%, but this can vary widely depending on the industry and the specific campaign.

-Tracking CTR is important for businesses because it allows you to identify what is and is not working in your email marketing efforts.
-Companies can optimize their email campaigns by analyzing CTR data to improve engagement and increase conversions.
-This can ultimately lead to increased revenue and customer loyalty.
+Tracking CTR is important for businesses because it allows them to identify what is and is not working in their email marketing efforts.
+By analyzing CTR data, companies can optimize their email campaigns to improve engagement and increase conversions, which can ultimately lead to increased revenue and customer loyalty.

 In summary, CTR is a crucial KPI for businesses to track in email marketing because it helps them understand how engaged their audience is with their content and identify opportunities for optimization to drive more conversions and revenue.